What is Google Tag Manager and how to use it?

 Google is a solid and uncompetitive player in the digital world.
 Its search engine receives over 77,000 searches per second (according to Internet Live Stats study), which adds up to more than 4 000 000 searches per minute.
 No wonder Google decided to expand its operations and kicked off with offering a wide range of other services, like for example Google Tag Manager.

-Did you know that at least 4,990,427 live websites use Google Tag Manager?
+But did you know that at least 4,990,427 live websites use Google Tag Manager?
 It can turn out to be extremely helpful when it comes to improving websites, landing pages performance and overall efficiency of businesses.

 What is Google Tag Manager?